Divan009/Microsoft-Azure-ML-Scholarship/README.md

 - Transform the raw data, by restructuring, normalizing, and cleaning the data.
 For example, this could involve handling missing values and detecting errors.
 - Validate and publish the data.

+## Datastores vs. Datasets
+Datastores offer a layer of abstraction over the supported Azure storage services.
+They store all the information needed to connect to a particular storage service.
+Datastores provide an access mechanism that is independent of the computer resource that is used to drive a machine learning process.
+Datastores help keep your data secure by keeping connection information internal.
+The datastore is concerned with making a secure connection to your data, but it is not concerned with accessing specific files.

+Datasets are resources for exploring, transforming, and managing data in Azure ML.
+A dataset is essentially a reference that points to the data in storage.
+It is used to get specific data files in the datastores.
+To access specific files in your underlying storage, you would use a dataset.

+The steps of the data access workflow are:

+- **Create a datastore** so that you can access storage services in Azure.
+- **Create a dataset** which you will subsequently use for model training in your machine learning experiment.
+- **Create a dataset monitor** to detect issues in the data, such as data drift.

+Over time, the input data that you are feeding into your model is likely to change—and this is what we mean by **data drift**. ince you trained the model on a certain set of data, it can become increasingly inaccurate and the data changes more and more over time.
+For example, if you train a model to detect spam in email, it may become less accurate as new types of spam arise that are different from the spam on which the model was trained.
+Therefore, create a monitor.